equinor/appsec-threatmodeling-101-workshop/slides/content/tm-the-sdlc.md

 - Examine the system, the SLDC, the assumptions and security requirements
 - Select a <u>flow/part</u> of the example SDLC 👇
 - Create a DFD diagram
-- Identify threats using STRIDE
+- Identify threats using STRIDE or brainstorming
+- Document assumptions and issues
 - For threats, select strategy, identify mitigations
-- Document assumptions and security requirements
 - Take a picture of your DFD and documents, share on Slack </br>and prepare to present the model to the class

 The person in the group which last joined an Software Development Conference becomes group lead for this exercise.